by Nebula Haze

 - Bud Structure: Dense, sticky and covered with bright orange hairs, this plant grew long spear-like buds.
 After a slow start (this plant was way behind the others in the beginning), it really chunked up and ended up being the 2nd as far as yields.

 Between the 3 plants I harvested 190.4 grams, or about 6.7 ounces

 Before this grow, I’d never grown any auto-flowering strains.
+I’d seen a few back in 2010 and wasn’t impressed, but the genetics have obviously improved greatly.
 This was an adventure!
-I’ve grown photoperiod strains for years, and I always wondered what these auto strains were like.
+I’ve grown photoperiod strains for years, and I always wondered what growing these auto strains would be like.
 I thought it might be helpful for other growers to learn some of the things I noticed throughout the grow.

 - Short harvest!
 I planted these on Oct 13, 2014, and harvested the first plant before New Years!
 With these auto-flowering plants, I was able to harvest 1-2 months earlier compared to growing with photoperiod strains – it felt crazy how fast harvest came.
 If you need cannabis fast, than growing autos is definitely the way to do it.